sobolevn/sobolevn.github.io/_posts/2019-09-07-testing-mypy-types.md

 ================================= 1 passed in 0.87s ==================================
 ```

 We pass a new flag: `--mypy-extension-hook` which points to our own `DSL` implementation.
 And it works perfectly!
+That's how one can reuse a large amounts of code in `yaml`-based tests.

 ## Conlusion